If we want our nonprofits to be good actors in the world, their internal structure should not be authoritarian.

 BY LUCAS MCGRANAHAN | NOVEMBER 29, 2016

 Worker cooperatives represent an alternative to capitalism.
 This doesn’t mean that they eliminate markets as a way of distributing goods and services.
 Rather, they render the capitalist unnecessary.
-Because workers collectively own and operative cooperative workplaces, there is no over-class of bosses and investors to siphon away profit and distribute it amongst themselves.
+Because workers collectively own and operate cooperative workplaces, there is no over-class of bosses and investors to siphon away profit and distribute it amongst themselves.
 Without capitalists, worker-owners retain the value of their labor and allocate profits as they see fit.
 This system has benefits for workers: cooperatives pay higher wages on average for the same position as their capitalist counterparts and they are less likely to resort to layoffs as a way of balancing the books.

 It might sound odd to suggest that nonprofits have something to learn from this model.
 By definition, nonprofits are subject to the Non-Distribution Constraint, which forbids them from distributing any profits to individuals.
 Nonprofits – as the name would indicate – simply have no profits to divide.
 But there is more to the cooperative model than just democratic control over the distribution of profits.
 Cooperatives are democratically governed in all respects, and as such represent a radical departure from the traditional structure that goes beyond the distribution of excess profit.